THELMA

 Fertility data can be misused to increase women’s inequalities, affect their reproductive autonomy, and violate their rights.
 The THELMA project will explore such impacts on women’s rights due to algorithm surveillance in reproductive health by Femtechs, which can provide statistical analyses enough to control fertility on a mass level.
 Several concerns about this industry have been reported in scientific studies: gender biases; enforcement of gender binary stereotypes; sharing users’ data with third parties without consent; data collection for profit and advertising; unwanted pregnancies, etc. Nevertheless, the hidden power dynamics influencing the use of fertility data, which have complex impacts on women’s rights due to their social, economic, and political value in generating human capital, have yet to be examined.

-THELMA is supported by the Marie Skłodowska-Curie Actions (MSCA) programme of the European Commission and led by Luana Mathias Souto, an MSCA postdoctoral researcher at GenTIC.
+THELMA is funded under the Marie Skłodowska-Curie Actions (MSCA) programme of the European Commission and led by Luana Mathias Souto, an MSCA postdoctoral researcher at GenTIC.
 The main objectives of the project include the following activities:

 The research findings will enrich the current state-of-art on fertility data and digital surveillance in the EU with end-user experiences as focal points.
 Follow the THELMA project activities and stay tuned for its scientific achievements in this blog.